SirFishy/pinger/README.md

 optional arguments:
--h, --help            show this help message and exit --parallel PARALLEL   Number of jobs to run in parallel --iterations ITERATIONS
+-h, --help            show this help message and exit --pool POOL           Number of jobs to run in parallel --iterations ITERATIONS
                         Number of times to ping each website --processor {process,thread}